 Anna is a freelance front-end developer based in the UK.
 She was awarded Young Developer of the Year by Netmag in 2013.
 When she's not playing on them, she's researching the browsers on game consoles.
 She's a technical editor at A List Apart, and also published a book on Front-End Style Guides.

 Paul is an independent graphic designer and front-end web developer who lives in beautiful Brighton, England.
 Previously at the Guardian, Clearleft and Ning, he advocates collaborative practice, systems thinking and embracing the inherent nature and purpose of the web.
 When not writing for publications like net Magazine, A List Apart and 24 ways, he can be found working on side projects (he is currently digitising George Bradshaw's railway guide) or blathering on Twitter.

-Last year’s decision to use venues in Prague’s Old Town was met with praise from both speakers as well as attendees.
-That’s why this year we’ve decided that we’ll stay there.
-But this year, we’ll pick venues that are even closer together, so getting from one presentation to another won’t qualify even as a short stroll.
+Our decision to use different venues in Prague’s Old Town was met with praise from both speakers and attendees last year.
+That’s why we’ve decided to use the same setup again for WebExpo 2015!
+This year’s venues are even closer together to make getting from one presentation to another a breeze.

 The oldest permanently operated cinema in Europe, hundreds of movie stars stood on its stage at movie premieres.

 Nearly a century-old hall, which has played premieres of Czech and International art films since 2004.

 Voskovec and Werich played the Liberated Theatre on the stage and many movie stars began their career here.

 One of the most prestigious music clubs in Prague, right in the Lucerna passage.

 The true gem of Lucerna, one of the Prague's most beautiful halls.